amrali-eg/EncodingChecker/README.md

 ## Fixed issues
 Sorting the results by clicking a column header is working now.

+Display the sort arrow in the columnn header for the results list view.

 When viewing a directory, some files matching the file masks were not listed.

 Improved performance of the list view control for faster processing of results.